 If you are worried about the corrosion levels in your residential building’s water pipes, our pipe lining experts can perform a building pipe assessment to determine how much corrosion and debris is in your pipes and estimate the remaining expected useful life.
 During the assessment, we can also tell you if your plumbing pipes are good candidates for the pipe lining process and provide you with an estimate.

-To learn more about how pipe lining can prevent corroded water pipes and extend their useful lives, call us at 815-790-9000.
+To learn more about how pipelining can prevent corroded water pipes and extend their useful lives, contact us at 815-790-9000.